pts/pts-osxcross/README.txt

 these are needed on the host: /bin/sh, /bin/readlink (optional), /proc mounted, /tmp for tempary files, /dev/null.

+Please note that pts-osxcross as of now has no special support for Cmake, GNU autoconf (configure) or package managers (such as MacPorts and Homebrew).

 pts-osxcross was created this way:

 * Copying all files out from the multiarch/crossbuild Docker image